PragmaticFlow/NBomber.Docs/docs/cluster/overview.md

 :::

 ### Coordinator
 The Coordinator orchestrates the entire test.
 It can also execute scenarios, just like an Agent — you control which scenarios run where.
 This is useful for running a scenario as a singleton in the cluster (for example, periodically writing a message to Kafka).
 Alternatively, configure all scenarios to run only on Agents, leaving the Coordinator free to act purely as an orchestrator: fetching metrics from Agents and evaluating thresholds.
+In a JSON config, the `Coordinator` section is optional — by default the Coordinator runs no scenarios and acts purely as an orchestrator (the role still exists; only the config section is optional).
+See [Running scenarios on the Coordinator](run-cluster-json#running-scenarios-on-the-coordinator) if you want it to run scenarios too.
 :::tip
 Keeping the Coordinator free of heavy scenarios is recommended — an idle Coordinator won't distort your load test results.
 :::